What Can Big Data Do for You?

 This analysis carried out using high quality data can be applied in many areas, including:

-- Customer Targeted Offers; collecting data on customers previous spending habits and behaviors to feed targeted product offers.
+Collecting data on customers previous spending habits and behaviors to feed targeted product offers.
 Collection of customer data for any purpose of course brings with it a level of risk due to the regulations (particularly in Europe) on protecting customer data by ensuring their data is collected, held and / or destroyed within a strict framework.

-- Internal Infrastructure; some organizations may have unreliable and manually collated data, making it difficult to make significant changes or improvements to the infrastructure estate, such as rolling out new technologies, or moving services to new platforms.
+Some organizations may have unreliable and manually collated data, making it difficult to make significant changes or improvements to the infrastructure estate, such as rolling out new technologies, or moving services to new platforms.
 Banks with excellent data on their infrastructure can analyze usage, model changes and implement AI / machine monitoring technology more efficiently.

-- Risk Management; making a profit in an ultra-competitive market requires advanced tools and machine learning to carry out high frequency trading.
+Making a profit in an ultra-competitive market requires advanced tools and machine learning to carry out high frequency trading.
 On the credit side, banks can now manage risk on a macro level, incorporating data from all their credit lending globally to ensure they aren’t taking on too much risk in one specific area, as well as taken together in totality.

 The benefits of Big Data